16 min left

-Start with a number, not a definition: the large majority of skier-triggered slab avalanches happen on slopes between 30 and 45 degrees, and they cluster tightly around 38°.
+Avalanches happen most often on slopes between 30 and 45 degrees, and they cluster tightly around 38°.
 Below 30° dry slabs rarely release on their own; much above 45° they become less common again.
-Out of the whole range of steepness a mountain offers, nature funnels almost all the danger into a band barely 15 degrees wide.
+Out of the whole range of steepness a mountain offers, nature funnels almost all the danger into a band barely 15 degrees wide — which is why slope angle is the single most important number in avalanche terrain.

 Why does nature pick that window?
 The answer is physics you can do on the back of a glove.
 Gravity pulls every snow slab straight down, but only part of that pull acts along the slope to drive it sliding — that component scales with sin θ.
 The rest presses the slab into the slope, creating the friction and normal force that hold it in place — that scales with cos θ.
 Divide the driving force by the holding force and the cosines and gravity cancel, leaving a single, clean ratio: